New Freebies Every Week >>>

 Read More »

-At-Home Reading Tips to Share With Your K-2 Parents
+At Home Reading Tips to Share With Your K-2 Parents

 Parent communication is a big deal for our young learners.
 Our students rely on parent-teacher partnerships that help them grow their skills and feel excited about learning.
-As teachers, we encounter all kinds of families with varying degrees of knowledge, motivation, and confidence when it comes to supporting their child’s
+As teachers, we encounter all kinds of families with varying degrees of knowledge, motivation, and confidence when it comes to supporting their child’s education;

 Read More »

-Using coding bots in your classroom is a fun way to get students excited about programming.
-If you’re wondering why learning to program is important for young learners, I address that in my blog post “My Favorite Coding Apps for Kids.”
-Take a peek to learn more!
-In a nutshell,
+Bringing coding bots into your classroom is a fun and engaging way to get students excited about programming.
+If you’ve ever wondered why coding matters for young learners, check out my post “My Favorite Coding Apps for Kids” for a deeper dive into the “why” behind early programming.
+In short:

 Read More »